 AUTOMOTIVE LITHIUM ION BATTERY SYSTEM AND COMPOSITION OF THE CELL

-(1) Automotive lithium battery System is often referred to an automotive battery pack, which is usually composed of a battery (or a module consisting of a small group of single cells), a BMS (power management system), structural components (battery case, wires, connectors, etc.) and a thermal management system.
+(1) Automotive lithium battery System is often referred to as an automotive battery pack, which is usually composed of a battery (or a module consisting of a small group of single cells), a BMS (power management system), structural components (battery case, wires, connectors, etc.) and a thermal management system.

-(3) BMS is a component that monitors the temperature, voltage and status of the cell, interacts with the vehicle controller and further controls the charging and discharging behavior.
+(3) BMS is a component that monitors the temperature, voltage, and status of the cell interacts with the vehicle controller, and further controls the charging and discharging behavior.

 (4) The thermal management system is a component that heats or cools the battery to keep the core at the right temperature.
-The structural part is the carrier or interface of the above components, used to support, install, protect the internal components and provide charging and discharging interfaces.
+The structural part is the carrier or interface of the above components, used to support, install, and protect the internal components and provide charging and discharging interfaces.